top of page

 Ivan Aivazovsky (1817-1900) was a Russian Romantic painter who is considered one of the greatest masters of marine art.

-In this painting we see the Nusretiye Mosque, an ornate mosque located in Tophane district of Beyoğlu, Istanbul, Turkey.
+In his painting View of Constantinople and the Tophane Mosque (Fig 4) we see the Nusretiye Mosque, an ornate mosque located in Tophane district of Beyoğlu, Istanbul, Turkey.
 While its architecture is influenced by Islamic elements, it retains a Baroque style, making it unique to the city.
 It was built in 1823-1826 by Sultan Mahmut II.

 Ivan Aivazovsky painted this piece in 1884, and the artwork is now located in Brest, France.
 Here we see why he was so famous for specialising in seascape and landscape portraits.